 If a diagnosis of GAS is made, a course of antibiotics will be prescribed

-• The symptoms will generally subside very quickly after starting the course, it is important to complete the full course.
+• Symptoms will subside quickly after starting the course, it is important to complete the full course.

-• Antibiotics will reduce the time the person is infectious & able to pass on the disease.
+• Antibiotics will reduce the time the person is infectious and able to pass on the disease.

-• To minimise the spread of infection, you should keep away from school or work for at least 24 hours after starting the antibiotics.
+• To limit the spread of infection, you should keep away from school or work for at least 24 hours after starting the antibiotics.

-• Those who decline treatment with antibiotics will need to stay away from school or work until their symptoms have gone.
-Speak to a member of your community pharmacy team for symptom relief.
+• Those who decline treatment with antibiotics must stay away from school or work until their symptoms have gone.

-• If for some reason you do not complete the full course of antibiotics, make sure you dispose of unused medicines properly, you can take them to your community pharmacy.
+• If for some reason you do not complete the course of antibiotics, dispose of unused medicines by taking them to your pharmacy.

 When should I seek medical attention?